MichaelCerna/NBFI_Vehicle_Loan_Default_Prediction/README.md

 We focused on improving model performance by addressing the following key areas:

-1. **Class Imbalance**: Dealing with class imbalance using various techniques, such as oversampling, undersampling, and using class weights.
+1. **Class Imbalance**: Dealing with class imbalance using various techniques, such as oversampling and using synthetic minority over sampling SMOTE.

 2. **Feature Selection**: Identifying the most relevant features through careful analysis and experimentation.
 After experimenting, we found that the following combined features yield the highest F1 score for predicting default: